isomerpages/govtech-gobusiness/_safemanagement/1a-safemanagement.md

 third_nav_title: Safe Management Practices
 ---

-To provide a safe working environment and to prevent transmission at the workplace, businesses are required to abide by the (nation-wide general guidelines for workplaces issued on 9 May 2020).
+To provide a safe working environment and to prevent transmission at the workplace, businesses are required to abide by the <a href="https://www.mom.gov.sg/covid-19/requirements-for-safe-management-measures">nation-wide general guidelines for workplaces issued on 9 May 2020</a>.

 All businesses are to comply with the following requirements:
 - All employees whose functions can be done remotely (e.g. by telecommuting) be done from home